rsherritt/Build-a-Portfolio-Site/README.md

 # Build a Portfolio Site

-The purpose of this project is to apply HTML, CSS and webpage responsiveness skills learned in the first section of Udacity's Front End Developer nanodegree.
+The purpose of this project is to apply HTML, CSS and webpage responsiveness skills to develop a personal portfolio webpage.
+Specifically, the skills learned in the first section of Udacity's Front End Developer Nanodegree.

 ## Finished Product Demo